Ausangate Trek Tinqui 5 Days/ 4 Nights

 • Camera, films, and batteries (batteries consume more quickly under cold conditions)

-• Hat or cap to protect you from the sun, rain, and cold
+• A hat or cap to protect you from the sun, rain, and cold

 • Sunblock